alistairstead/talks/scaling-data-in-magento/scaling-data.md

 ---

 ## Your transaction is not committed?
-### Your waiting for external service calls or none critical writes...
+### You're waiting for external service calls or none critical writes...

 ^You can think about splitting the critical transaction from these other operations.
 This means that the transaction locks are shorter and fewer collisions will happen.

 ---

-# Step 7
+# Step 6
 ## Reducing *non-critical* write operations

 ![original](images/session-bg.png)